-The agreement is dated September 7, 2022, commenced on July 5, 2022, and is in the initial three years of the agreement, TAP participates in surpluses and subsidizes losses using a cost-plus management fee model.
+The agreement commenced on July 5, 2022, and is in the initial three years of the agreement.
+TAP participates in surpluses and subsidizes losses using a cost-plus management fee model.
 When Aramark reports a monthly surplus, TAP pays a 3% management fee based on revenue which excludes sales from catering; in year one, the management fee was waived.
 When Aramark reports a loss, TAP subsidizes the loss to make Aramark whole.
+In July 2023, TAP and Aramark amended the terms of the agreement, with the amendment being effective April 1, 2023, which amended the original agreement to make the maximum operating subsidy for which TAP shall be responsible to reimburse Aramark in year one of \$712,000.

-In years four through ten, the agreement converts into a profit and loss model.
+In years four through 10, the agreement converts into a profit and loss model.
 When a particular month reports a surplus, then TAP will profit share with Aramark by taking a commission which starts at 6% and is based on revenue tiers.
 When a particular month reports a deficit, then TAP subsidizes the loss to make Aramark whole.